NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 > We selected one year (2003) and one month (June) from both ERA5 and CMIP5 but
 > only data from re-analysis (ERA5) corresponds to the actual month of June 2003.
 > Data from the climate model (CMIP5 historical) is only "one realization" of a month of June,
-> typical of present day conditions but cannot be taken as the actual weather at that date.
+> typical of present day conditions, but it cannot be considered as the actual weather at that date.
-> To be more realistic, climate data has to be considered over much longer period of time.
+> To be more realistic, climate data has to be considered over a much longer period of time.
 For instance,
 > we could easily compute (for both ERA5 and CMIP5) the average of the month of June between 1988 and 2018 (spanning 30 years) to
 > have a more reliable results.
 However, as you have noticed, the horizontal resolution of ERA5 is much
-> higher in ERA5 data.
+> higher then the CMIP data and therefore there is much more variability/details in the re-analysis data (1/4 degrees) than with NorESM (about 2 degrees).
 >
 {: .callout}